getnamo/SocketIOClient-Unreal/README.md

 PublicDependencyModuleNames.AddRange(new string[] { "Core", "CoreUObject", "Engine", "InputCore", "SocketIOClient"});
 ```

+This guide assumes you want to use the client component method.
+See the _FSocketIONative_ section for non-actor based C++ details.

 ```#include "SocketIOClientComponent.h"``` and add *USocketIoClientComponent* to your actor of choice via e.g. a UProperty

 and *CreateDefaultSubobject* in your constructor